nosilleg/capslockstate-jquery-plugin/README.md

 ## capslockstate jQuery plugin

-capslockstate is a JQuery plugin which monitors the state of the Caps Lock key.
+capslockstate is a jQuery plugin for monitoring and reporting the state of the Caps Lock key.
 It will trigger events when the state changes and has a method to return the current state.

 ### Quickstart and demo